 Examples of When to Use a 3-1 Redirect

 If you work in web design but are not sure about when or how to use redirects, you may like to consult a specialist.
-However, if you’d like to have a go yourself here a few hints and tips from Google on how you can make use of 301 redirects to help your SEO: Once you have read these tips make sure to contact Professional SEO services at sites including www.elevateuk.com – If you’ve moved your website from one domain to another, set up a 301 redirect to send users who enter the old URL into their browsers to the new site.
+However, if you’d like to have a go yourself here are a few hints and tips from Google on how you can make use of 301 redirects to help your SEO: Once you have read these tips make sure to contact Professional SEO services at sites including www.elevateuk.com – If you’ve moved your website from one domain to another, set up a 301 redirect to send users who enter the old URL into their browsers to the new site.
 A great feature of 301 redirects is that browsers should automatically update old links and saved bookmarks, so this is especially useful.

-– In situations where you find yourself merging two websites, 301 redirects are a useful way of making sure that users who attempt to visit outdated URLs on an old site are redirected to the up to date resources on the new website.
+– In situations where you find yourself merging two websites, 301 redirects are a useful way of making sure that users who attempt to visit outdated URLs on an old site are redirected to the up-to-date resources on the new website.

 Implementing 301 redirects on an Apache based server is accomplished by making basic changes to a directory .htaccess file.
 Many popular server management systems and CMSs include tools to make this even simpler.